Last Updated 24th May 2018

 - Where you have opted to receive marketing communications from us, we collect and use information about you on the basis that you have provided your consent.
-You can always opt out at any time, by clicking the “unsubscribe” link in each email or by contacting us by emailing us at email@example.com, by calling us on 0800 043 3112, or by writing to us at our office address for the attention of Rachel Smith-Bingham.
+You can always opt out at any time, by clicking the “unsubscribe” link in each email or by contacting us by emailing us at email@example.com, or by writing to us at our office address for the attention of Rachel Smith-Bingham.

 - We otherwise collect and use the information you give on the basis of our legitimate business interests in responding to your queries and in providing good customer service.

 - Information we collect about you.
 We collect and use this information on the basis of our legitimate business interest in understanding how our website is used in order to improve sales and the user experience of those who visit our website.

 - We will not keep your information for any longer than it is needed by us.
 We will regularly review the information we hold and will delete any information that is no longer needed.